 Mic Tally Gadget

-We love those beautiful M!KA microphone arms, especially the ones with the built-in tally lights.
 The Mic Tally Gadget controls those tally lights.
-The 5-pin XLR connectors carry the microphone audio and the signal voltage for the tally light.
-The microphone signals are passed through to your preamps via RJ45 connectors in the StudioHub+ format.
-If you’re using an Axia xNode or a Wheatstone blade, a shielded CAT-5 patch cable is all you need for the preamp connection.
+The 5-pin XLR connectors carry mic audio and the signal voltage for the tallies.
+The mic signal passes through to your preamps via StudioHub+ RJ45 connectors.
+If you’re running an Axia xNode or a Wheatstone blade, a shielded patch cable is all you need.

 TL;DR